+Complaints will be dealt with by the generic housing services teams.
 All complaints will be treated seriously and with impartiality until evidence has been gathered to provide a fuller picture as to the justification behind the complaint.
 Tenants will be kept informed at all stages of the action, which is proposed in response to their complaint, and their wishes will be taken into account.

 The association will maximise the use of resources and services provided by other agencies to assist in the prevention and alleviation of anti-social behaviour.

-An effective partnership will be built with the relevant services including the Community Warden Service, the Police Service, the Environmental Protection Team, Community Safety and Resilience, the Anti-Social Investigation Team, Mediation Service, and the Anti-Social Behaviour Enforcement Team.
+An effective partnership will be built with the relevant services including the Community Warden Service, the Police Service, the Environmental Protection Team, Community Safety and Resilience, the Anti-Social Investigation Team and the Anti-Social Behaviour Enforcement Team.
 The association will attend the appropriate multi agency tasking and co-ordinating meetings to ensure co-ordination of all agencies efforts to combat anti-social behaviour.

 Clear records will be kept of all complaints and action taken, particularly if legal action may result.
-All discussions will be recorded and confirmed by letter.
+All discussions will be recorded and confirmed by letter or email.

 Confidentiality regarding the source of any complaint will be maintained.
 Respecting the complainant's request for confidentiality may limit the action, which can be taken.
 In some cases, the identity of the complainant may be obvious and this should be discussed with the complainant where this fact may have a bearing on the case.
-The identity will not be revealed unless the complainant specifically gives permission for the identity to be revealed and the complaint cannot be properly dealt with whilst keeping their identity secret.
-A protocol has been signed to allow release of information between the agencies in line with their statutory functions.
+The identity will not be revealed unless the complainant specifically gives permission for this to happen.
+A protocol has been signed to share information between the agencies in line with their statutory functions.

 Complainants will be given a realistic explanation as to the action, which the Association may or may not be able to take.
 For example, the ultimate sanction of eviction would only be possible in the most extreme of cases.
-The most common response to a complaint would be letters, visits and a close monitoring of the situation.
+The most common response to a complaint would be letters, visits, and a close monitoring of the situation.

 Attempts will be made to verify any statements made, especially where third party reports, for example, from the Police, Community Wardens or other neighbours, can be obtained.
 Tenants should be encouraged to keep a log of incidents detailing the date and time, to contact the Police, Community wardens or other services where appropriate, especially where legal action is a possibility and supporting evidence will be required.

 Verification can help to establish where problems are occurring because of a neighbour dispute rather than a clear-cut case of breach of tenancy.
 Sound monitoring equipment will be used where appropriate.